TZstatsADS/fall2019-proj1--nicolembithe/README.md

 ├── figs/
 └── output/
 ```
-The final notebook is stored in the root folder as well since it needs to read from and write to the different folders
+The final notebook as well as the html file it generates are is stored here in the root folder since the notebook reads from the subfolders.